bugsyth/bugsyth_engine/README.md

 More a framework, not an engine
-Not working on this anymore, abd most features probably won't work correctly
+Not working on this anymore, and most features won't work correctly

 Uses glium for rendering, fontdue for text rasterization, winit for event handling, and cpal for audio